dhananjaygr/InlineQuestions/100-Foundation/questions/Page7/question-03.md

 Question Type : Single Choice

 ## Question
-?:
+What is the potential consequence of ignoring the findings from the "Wiz Secret Scanner"?:

 ## Options
-Option 1 : Mount Kilimanjaro
+Option 1 : Increased code quality and security

-Option 2 : Mount Everest
+Option 2 : Reduced risk of compromise and privilege escalation

-Option 3 : Mount Fuji
+Option 3 : Enhanced integration with the CI/CD pipeline

-Option 4 : K2
+Option 4 : Higher likelihood of exposing sensitive credentials

-Option 5 : Mount Everest

 ## Answers
-Option 2 : 1
-Option 5 : 1
+Option 4 : 1

 ## Correct Answer Feedback
-Option 2, 5 is correct answer
+Option 4 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 2, 5 is correct answer
+Selected ## Options is not correct Option 4 is correct answer

 ## Tags
 tag1